Complex Frequency as Generalized Eigenvalue: Background

-$\rhou{u}$ is the symmetric radial term, and $\omegau{u}$ is the antisymmetric rotating term.
-The definitions of the Euclidean norm $|\bs{u}|$ and of the products $\bs{u} \bs{u}'$, $\bs{u} \cdot \bs{u}'$ and $\bs{u} \wedge \bs{u}'$ are given in the Appendix.
-As the remainder of this work focuses on the analysis of the geometric frequency of the generalized velocity vector field $\bs{u}$, we assume that the original states $\x$ are smooth and differentiable at least twice.
+The definitions of the Euclidean norm $|\bs{u}|$ and of the products $\bs{u} \bs{u}'$, $\bs{u} \cdot \bs{u}'$ and $\bs{u} \wedge \bs{u}'$ are given in the Appendix A. As the remainder of this work focuses on the analysis of the geometric frequency of the generalized velocity vector field $\bs{u}$, we assume that the original states $\x$ are smooth and differentiable at least twice.

 It is important to note that, while the geometric frequency can be defined for any time-dependent vector, if it is calculated based on the velocity vector field, then $\varrho$ and $|\tilde{\bs{\omega}}|$ are geometrical \textit{geometrical invariants}, that is, their value is the same independently from rotation or translation (e.g., isometric transformations) of the coordinate system that is utilized to define the components of the velocity vector field \cite{stoker1969differential}.
 On the other hand, geometric invariants change for transformations that do not preserve distances, such as scaling and affine transformations.
 This is a key point of the paper, as we show below that the transformation that leads to obtain the eigenvalues of a linear system is not isometric.